Azure/fleet/docs/concepts/ClusterResourcePlacement/README.md

 - Ingresses
 - Network policies

-So we introduced `Envelope Objects` which allows users to embed resources that may have side effects on the hub cluster within it.
-We only `configmaps` as an envelope object at the moment.
+So we support using `ConfigMap` with a fleet reserved annotation to allow users to embed resources that may have side effects on the hub cluster within it.
+For more details please refer to this [document](https://github.com/Azure/fleet/tree/main/docs/howtos/envelope-object.md).